larrywright/larrywright.me/site/content/post/rails-snippets-10-31.md

 EC2](http://www.amazon.com/b/ref=sc_fe_l_2/102-6342260-7987311?ie=UTF8&node=201590011&no=3435361)
 very simple:

-> EC2 on Rails is an Ubuntu Linux server image for Amazonâ€™s EC2
+> EC2 on Rails is an Ubuntu Linux server image for Amazon's EC2
-> hosting service thatâ€™s ready to run a standard Ruby on Rails
+> hosting service that's ready to run a standard Ruby on Rails
 > application with little or no customization.
-Itâ€™s a Ruby on Rails
+It's a Ruby on Rails
 > virtual appliance.
 If you have an EC2 account and a public keypair
-> youâ€™re five minutes away from deploying your Rails app.
+> you're five minutes away from deploying your Rails app.